StockSharp/doc/en/topics/designer/strategies/using_csharp/draw_order_book.md

 	.Do(book =>
 	{
 		// drawing order book
-		Draw(bookSubscription, book, _bookSource);
+		DrawOrderBook(bookSubscription, _bookSource, book);
 	})
 	.Apply(this);

 Subscribe(bookSubscription);
 ```

-In the Do handler, a call is made to the [Draw](xref:StockSharp.Algo.Strategies.Strategy.Draw) method, which sends the order book for drawing.
+In the Do handler, a call is made to the [DrawOrderBook](xref:StockSharp.Algo.Strategies.Strategy.DrawOrderBook(StockSharp.Algo.Subscription,StockSharp.Algo.Strategies.IOrderBookSource,StockSharp.Messages.IOrderBookMessage)) method, which sends the order book for drawing.

 4. Add the [Order Book](../../user_interface/components/order_book.md) panel and select the source created in code: